 - DISRESPECT FOR CITY COUNCIL AND BUDGETARY PROCESS.
 It is the responsibility of councilors to evaluate the propriety of budget requests made by the mayor and department heads.
 For FY22 Haigh requested $5 million for police station upgrades with about as much detail as you could scribble on a napkin.
 His later comments about what the project entailed were inconsistent.
 When pushed for clarity, Haigh became defensive, bullying, and acted entitled to the funds.
 Similarly for FY23 Haigh requested nearly $1m for a new sally port (covered garage/entrance to the police station) as part of a larger capital request.
 When pressed whether he had considered cheaper ways to replace the sally port, Haigh showed no regard for thrift or willingness to consider alternatives.
 In fact, Haigh was at a bar when he was scheduled to appear at the council’s budget hearing.
 When he arrived almost an hour late, he took a disrespectful tone with councilors.

 We understand that the process for terminating or demoting Chief Haigh is prescribed by his contract and must show “just cause” according to MA Civil Service laws (MGL Ch.
 31).
-We strongly believe all of the reasons shown above, which are all part of the public record, are clear evidence that Haigh cannot effectively or legitimately serve as chief of police in Greenfield.
+We strongly believe all of the reasons shown above, which are all part of the public record, are clear evidence that Haigh is not fit to serve as chief of police in Greenfield.